-Rangers’ relievers: Quit complaining and get someone out
+No whining in baseball?
+Just listen to the Rangers’ relievers

 Let’s continue … its 142 earned runs allowed is the ninth-highest figure in baseball.
 Its 118 walks issued are the eighth most this season, and the .270 batting average allowed is 27th best.

-The bullpen’s 17 blown saves leads all of baseball, and is a threat to the 2004 Colorado Rockies’ MLB record for blown saves in a season, 34.
+The bullpen’s 17 blown saves lead all of baseball, and that stat is a threat to the 2004 Colorado Rockies’ MLB record for blown saves in a season, 34.

-Bansiter is not perfect, but precisely no one in that bullpen should say anything other than, “Thank you for not sending me to the minors” every day he walks in to the clubhouse.
+Bansiter is not perfect, but precisely no one in that bullpen should say anything other than, “Thank you for not sending me to the minors” every day he walks into the clubhouse.

 Almost zero of Banister’s options are remotely reliable.
-Go back to spring training and the unexpected demotion of power reliever Keone Kela to the minors because of diva behavior to the collapse of closer Sam Dyson.
+Go back to spring training and the unexpected demotion of power reliever Keone Kela to the minors because of diva behavior and to the collapse of closer Sam Dyson.
 The bullpen has been a consistent embarrassment from Day 1.

 Banister has no chance to define any roles because virtually everyone he goes to has let him down at some point.
 That’s why the team dealt for veteran Jason Grilli, who had a 6.97 ERA with Toronto this season.